LaunchCode-Education-Archived/liftoff-OLD/tutorials/deploy-java/README.md

 `cf push`

 We should see a message that our “App started”.
-Open up the Pivotal Control panel https://console.run.pivotal.io/, select your space, and find your application.
+Open up the [Pivotal Control panel](https://console.run.pivotal.io/), select your space, and find your application.
 Click the ‘Route’ Tab to see where your application is available at.
 In my case, it was `https://cheese-mvc.cfapps.io`, but yours may be something else.
 Be sure to append /cheese onto the end of the url (i.e. `https://cheese-mvc.cfapps.io/cheese`, and try out your newly deployed app!
+Cloud Foundry has handled all of the network routing for us, so we don't have to try and configure this ourselves.

 ## Shut It Down